Lacrymology/states/tightvncserver/doc/firewall.rst

 Firewall
 ========

-All TightVNC client need to be allowed to connect to the following port:
+All :doc:`index` client need to be allowed to connect to the following port:

 - ``TCP`` ``5901``: VNC-1
 - ``TCP`` ``6001``: X11:1